MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.2.0/configure-global-settings.md

 Besides the usual PowerShell scopes, you can apply the settings to all Az PowerShell modules or only a single module.
 With the **AppliesTo** parameter, you can specify how broad you want the setting applied.
-The value `Az` indicates the setting is applied to all modules available as part of Azure PowerShell.
+The value `Az` indicates the setting is applied to all modules available that are part of Azure PowerShell.

 To disable the breaking change warning message for cmdlets in the Az.Compute module, you use the